ncfavier/config/README.md

 - `home` builds and activates my Home Manager configuration without building the whole system.
 This is useful for quickly testing a change to my home.
-- `env` is meant to be *sourced* (as in `. config env`) by Bash scripts and exports a few common variables using my `lib.exportToBash` function.
+- `env` is meant to be *sourced* (as in `. config env`) by Bash scripts and exports a few common variables using `lib.exportToBash`.
 - every other command (`switch`, `test`, `build`, …) is passed on to `nixos-rebuild`.

 ---------------